 First of all lets run mplayer to view feed: in command prompt run following command:

 C:\nc\nc.exe -L -p 5001 | c:\mplayer\mplayer.exe -fps 31 -cache 1024 –

 Then in raspberry pi console run command to transmit feed to my PC:

 raspivid -t 999999 -o – -w 720 -h 360 | nc -v 192.168.1.106 5001

 This works like a charm.
 You can see live video but with some delay.

-I haven’t dug deep enough in to all features and capabilities of camera module.
-The commands raspistill and raspivid support much more options like time lapse capture, various effects like negative, emboss image capture.
-The lists foes on and on and it is still work in progress.
-If you want to see full list of features take a look at camera documentation.
+I haven’t dug deep enough into all features and capabilities of the camera module.
+The commands raspistill and raspivid support much more options like time-lapse capture, various effects like negative, emboss image capture.
+The list goes on and on, and it is still a work in progress.
+If you want to see the full list of features, take a look at camera documentation.

 Sadly, but camera board doesn’t record sound when capturing video.
 If you need audio, you need to find a different solution for this.